 Step 1:

-- We will click on the Merge and Center from the Merge and Center drop-down menu.
+- Select the Merge and Center option from the Merge and Center drop-down menu.

 Step 2:

-- A warning dialogue box will appear that will tell you that merging cells will only keep the content of the upper-left value while discarding the contents of the rest of the cells.
-In this example, merging cells will only keep the content or text of cell B2 (“Merge”) while stripping away the contents of the rest of the cells (C2, D2).
+- A warning dialog box will appear that will tell you that merging cells will only keep the content of the upper-left value while discarding the contents of the rest of the cells.
+In this example, merging cells will only keep the content or text of cell B2 (“Merge”) and remove the contents of the rest of the cells (C2, D2).

-- Now, we will see that the 3 cells have been merged into one large cell with the cell address B2.
+- The 3 cells will be merged into one large cell with the cell address B2.
 But it contains only the text of cell B2 (“Merge”) before merging.

 Step 1:

-- First, we will write down the following formula cell E5.
+- Enter the following formula in cell E5.

 =B5 & " " & C5